badeend/Result/docs/index.md

 ## Example: Basic results

 Let's say we're building an e-commerce website.
 Each product page contain a "Recommended for you" section.
-The data in this section comes from an external Recommendations microservice.
+The data in this section comes from an external Recommendations service.
 Because the data is requested over a network, we must take into consideration that the external request may fail.
 Yet, we want the product page to remain operational, even in the presence of failure in the recommendations service.
 In this case we'd conclude that failures are "expected" and should be handled gracefully by the caller:

 ```cs
 public interface IRecommendationsService